Richard Jeffrey: Radical probabilism

-In frequentist statistics, Bayes' theorem provides a useful rule for updating a probability when new frequency data becomes available.
+In Bayesian statistics, Bayes' theorem provides a useful rule for updating a probability when new frequency data becomes available.
 In Bayesian statistics, the theorem itself plays a more limited role.
 Bayes' theorem connects probabilities that are held simultaneously.
 It does not tell the learner how to update probabilities when new evidence becomes available over time.
 This subtlety was first pointed out in terms by Ian Hacking in 1967.

 However, adapting Bayes' theorem, and adopting it as a rule of updating, is a temptation.
 Suppose that a learner forms probabilities Pold(A&B)=p and Pold(B)=q.

 If the learner subsequently learns that B is true, nothing in the axioms of probability or the results derived therefrom tells him how to behave.
 He might be tempted to adopt Bayes' theorem by analogy and set his Pnew(A) = Pold(A | B) = p/q.

 In fact, that step, Bayes' rule of updating, can be justified, as necessary and sufficient, through a dynamic Dutch book argument that is additional to the arguments used to justify the axioms.
 This argument was first put forward by David Lewis in the 1970s though he never published it.

 That works when the new data is certain.
 C. I. Lewis had argued that "If anything is to be probable then something must be certain".
 There must, on Lewis' account, be some certain facts on which probabilities were conditioned.
 However, the principle known as Cromwell's rule declares that nothing, apart from a logical law, can ever be certain, if that.
 Jeffrey famously rejected Lewis' dictum and quipped, "It's probabilities all the way down."
 He called this position radical probabilism.

 In this case Bayes' rule isn't able to capture a mere subjective change in the probability of some critical fact.
 The new evidence may not have been anticipated or even be capable of being articulated after the event.
 It seems reasonable, as a starting position, to adopt the law of total probability and extend it to updating in much the same way as was Bayes' theorem.